Karan Johar delivers another viral campaign for IITIIMShaadi.com | www.lokmattimes.com

 Karan Johar delivers another viral campaign for IITIIMShaadi.com

-PNN Gurugram (Haryana) [India], November 29: IITIIMShaadi.com, the exclusive platform dedicated to forging matrimonial alliances among alumni of premier ...
+Gurugram (Haryana) [India], November 30: IITIIMShaadi.com, the exclusive platform dedicated to forging matrimonial alliances among alumni of premier educational institutions, ...

 IITIIMShaadi.com is a matrimonial portal exclusively for highly educated and accomplished individuals seeking mental compatibility with their life partners.
 The platform invites alumni of the top 10-15 institutions, such as IITs, IIMs and other leading institutes, to register and discover their ideal matches within this exclusive community.